 Another possibility is that you are the one to initiate the contact.
 You can do this in a respectful way and look at your dog’s body language signals to know if he wants to be close to you in that particular moment.
 Or you can do this in an invasive way where you ignore your dog’s boundaries when he does not want to be close to you.
 In this post you can see a video of how a dog tells you that he does not want to be petted.
 It is very important to respect these type of ‘no’ signals to maintain a healthy bond.

 So exactly how attached do dogs get to their owners?
 How you respond to your dog’s closeness signals (and how your dog responds to yours) will determine how your bond develops over time, and this process already starts in puppyhood.
 The dog-owner bond is consistent over time and space, and is maintained even during periods of separation.
 The type of bond is also called an ‘attachment style’.

 Owners that have a secure attachment style with their dog will respond to their dog’s signals and acknowledge their need for closeness and safety.

 You, the owner, need to provide a secure base from which your dog can explore its environment.
 But at the same time, you need to act as a safe haven to return to when your dog faces danger.
-It does not matter if the danger is real, for example, meeting an aggressive dog when going for a walk.
+The danger may be real, for example, meeting an aggressive dog when going for a walk.

-Or if they danger is perceived, for example, meeting a friendly dog but your dog acts as if this dog is a threat.
+Or if they danger may be perceived, for example, meeting a friendly dog but your dog acts as if this dog is a threat.
 Your dog’s brain does not understand the difference between real and perceived threats, and reacts in the same way.